Euphrasiologist/Thesis/Appendices/appendices.md

 \newpage{}

 Table 13: Analysis of deviance for each trait in the phenotypic plasticity experiment with *E. arctica* grown with many different hosts, assuming a Poisson distribution.
 For each model, we report the change in degrees of freedom (df), deviance, residual degrees of freedom, residual deviance, and p-value generated from the $\chi^{2}$ distribution.
-Factor host is compared to the intercept model where no factors are fitted.
+Factor host, where the model includes all host species, is compared to the intercept model where no hosts are fitted.

 Trait|Factor|df|Deviance|Resid. df|Resid.
 Dev|Pr(> $\chi^{2}$ )|
 |---|---|---|---|---|---|---|